Prepare for your food scraps recycling collection

 Only use AS 4736 certified compostable bags in your kitchen caddy or food scraps recycling bin – look for this symbol.

-Compostable bags are made of plant material and are suitable for the special microbial treatment process we will use to recycle your food scraps.
+Compostable bags are made of plant material and they break down with your food scraps.

 Plastic, degradable and biodegradable bags must not be placed into your food scraps bin.
 They can contain plastic and heavy metals that are not suitable for composting or microbial treatment.